markjlyon/spaceopera/GM.md

 Talents have two components, Roll and Keep, and although they are purchased separately they are considered part of a single Talent.
 You could have the DEX Talent, with separate Roll and Keep levels, but it is still just the DEX Talent.

+You may have as many Talents as you pay for.

+Talents are written as <Attribute/Branch> Talent Auto X Roll Y Keep Z where X is the number of autosuccesses, Y the number of extra dice you roll, and Z the number of extra dice you get to keep.

+Examples:
+DEX Talent Auto 0 Roll 2 Keep 2.
+Diplomacy Talent Auto 1 Roll 3 Keep 4.

 ### TALENT LEVEL COST
 Each Talent level costs 1 Advance per level.